Superstar (2019 film): Production

 The film was announced in August 2018 by producer Momina Duraid.
-She stated that her next film titled Superstar, starring Mahira Khan and Bilal Ashraf, to be directed by Ehtishamuddin on screenplay of Azaan Sami Khan was at pre-production stage.
+She stated that her next film titled Superstar, starring Mahira Khan and Bilal Ashraf, was to be directed by Ehtishamuddin on the screenplay of Azaan Sami Khan was at the pre-production stage.
 In an interview she said that Azaan who has written the screenplay was behind the project.
 She added, "It’s a genre that hasn’t been made in Pakistan yet, very theatrical and something I had been wanting to do for a while.”

 Filming began in March 2019.
-The lead actress Mahira Khan shared pictures from the set on her Instagram account.
+The lead actress, Mahira Khan, shared pictures from the set on her Instagram account.

 Marketing and release

 The official trailer of the film was released by Hum TV on 15 July 2019.
 It garnered 4 million views since its release on YouTube.
 The official teaser of the song "Ghalat Fehmi" was launched by Hum TV on 25 July 2019.
 It garnered 6 million views since its release on YouTube.

-Superstar has been certified with a runtime of 135 mins by British Board of Film Classification and was released theatrically on Eid al-Adha, on 12 August 2019 by Hum Films under Momina & Duraid Films.
+Superstar has been certified with a runtime of 135 mins by the British Board of Film Classification and was released theatrically on Eid al-Adha, on 12 August 2019 by Hum Films under Momina & Duraid Films.